Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Font Methods---
 ##### registerFont(path as String) as Boolean
-Registers the font at the given path.
+Registers the font at the provided path.
 Returns true if successful.
 Note: All fonts in the directory pkg:/fonts/ automatically get registered.
-##### loadFont(name as String, size as Integer, italic as Boolean, bold as Boolean) as Void
+##### loadFont(font_name as String, size as Integer, italic as Boolean, bold as Boolean) as Void
 Loads the font with the provided name into memory.
-The font must be registered first.
+Note: The font must be registered first and the font_name must be the same as the filename prefix.
-##### unloadFont(name as String) as Void
+##### unloadFont(font_name as String) as Void
 Unloads the font associated with the provided name from memory.
-##### getFont(name as String) as Object
+##### getFont(font_name as String) as Object
 Returns the font associated with the provided name.
 Font must have been previously loaded using loadFont().

 ###### ---Camera Methods---
-##### cameraIncreaseOffset(x as Integer, y as Integer) as Void
+##### cameraIncreaseOffset(x as Float, y as Float) as Void
-Increase the camera x and y positions by the given amounts.
+Increase the camera x and y positions by the provided amounts.
 ##### cameraIncreaseZoom(zoom as Float) as Void
-Increase the camera zoom by the given amount.
+Increase the camera zoom by the provided amount.
 ##### cameraIncreaseZoom(zoom_x as Float, zoom_y as Float) as Void
 When zoom_y is provided, the zoom can be different for x and y, meaning the image will be stretched.
-##### cameraSetOffset(x as Integer, y as Integer) as Void
+##### cameraSetOffset(x as Float, y as Float) as Void
 Set the camera x and y positions.
 Note: positions are absolute and not in relation to the current scale, you should take scale into account when manually setting the positions.
 ##### cameraSetZoom(zoom as Float) as Void
-Set the camera zoom to the given amount.
+Set the camera zoom to the provided amount.
 ##### cameraSetZoom(zoom_x as Float, zoom_y as Float) as Void
 When zoom_y is provided, the zoom can be different for x and y, meaning the image will be stretched.
 ##### cameraSetFollow(instance as Object, [mode as Integer]) as Void